JacopoPan/RaspBuzzTutorial/README.md

 - [format your Raspberry Pi's SD card ](https://www.sdcard.org/downloads/formatter/) (if necessary)
 - flash Ubiquity's image to the card using [Etcher](https://www.balena.io/etcher/) or `gnome-disk-utility`

-To avoid certificates validity issues when connecting to the internet, after booting the Raspberry Pi for the first time open a terminal (CTRL+ALT+T) and type
+To avoid certificates validity issues when connecting to the internet, after booting the Raspberry Pi for the first time open a terminal (Ctrl+Alt+t) and type

 ```
 $ sudo crontab -e